d-low/d-low.com_v3/README.md

 - [x] Rename Redux actions and reducers
 - [ ] Add down arrow at bottom of hero image on home page
+  - [ ] Use HTML and CSS to render this element as seen in this [example](https://www.google.com/search?q=aye) from Google.

 - [x] Set up client side routing
   - [x] 05-Colorado/ (listing page)